-The California Avocado Burger is a great burger for a warm summer evening.
+This California Burger recipe is the PERFECT burger for a warm summer evening.
 That’s because this delicious burger is packed with the perfect combination of refreshing veggies and tasty sauces.
-Each mouthwatering bite has juicy burger, with the crunch of onion and the flavor blast from guacamole and chipotle sauce.
+Each mouthwatering bite has a juicy burger, with the crunch of onion and the flavor blast from guacamole and chipotle sauce.

 The ingredients in a California burger are up for debate depending on what part of the U.S. you’re in.
 From San Diego to San Francisco, Chicago to New York - a California burger can vary quite a bit!

 For this recipe, we decided to go with a native Californian’s take on a California Burger!
-That’s why this burger has smooth and creamy guacamole and a spicy chipotle southwest sauce!
-Looking for more burger recipes?
-Try our Thai Burger or Mint Lamb Burger!
+That’s why this burger has smooth and creamy guacamole and a spicy Chipotle southwest sauce!

 Ingredients and Substitutions

 All substitutions are a 1:1 substitute unless otherwise noted

 Beef Burger Patty: We use frozen ⅓ lb Angus beef patties for our burgers.
 Frozen patties aren’t as good as fresh ground beef - but they’re a whole lot more convenient!
 Check out our guides on how to cook frozen burgers on the grill and in the oven.

 Substitutions: You can really use any type of patty as a substitution.
 Some ideas include a turkey burger, veggie burger, chicken patty or chicken breast, or even a portobello mushroom.

 Pepper Jack Cheese: California burgers are better with a little kick.
 That’s why we use pepper jack cheese for this recipe.
 It just adds a little extra spice to even out the fresh veggies!

 Substitutions: Cheddar cheese and American cheese are good replacements for pepper jack.